popovfreewind/timezones/README.md

 # timezones
 It is an array of timezones.
-Created because i did not find some thing like this.
+Created because i did not find something like this.